 Post Required Notices

 The Department of Labor (DOL) requires covered employers to display the FMLA poster in a visible location.
-Ensure employees have access to this information — depending on the makeup of your workforce, you may be required to post the sign in multiple languages.
+Ensure employees have access to this information—depending on the makeup of your workforce, you may be required to post the sign in multiple languages.

 Train Managers and HR Staff

 Provide training for HR management to recognize FMLA requests and handle them appropriately.
 Mismanaging requests can result in legal challenges and penalties.
+Staff should understand both employee rights and employer responsibilities under employment law.

 Maintain Accurate Records